immutant/immutant.org/tutorials/web.md

 concept of application *deployment* is fundamental to Immutant.
 A single Immutant process may have multiple apps deployed to it, and each is distinguished by a context path matching its project name, by
 default: <http://localhost:8080/compy>.
-See the [deployment] tutorial for more details, including how to mount your app at the root context, should you so desire.
+If you prefer to mount your app at the root context, add this to your project.clj:

+    :immutant {:context-path "/"}

+See the [deployment] tutorial for more details.

 Once deployed, changes to your project's source files are reflected whenever you reload your browser.
 Further, an nREPL service is